• Skip to primary navigation

 close-up of easy baked chicken thighs

-These are the best baked chicken thighs because you can count the ingredients on one hand, yet they're loaded with flavor and go with practically any side dish.
-You don't need much to season chicken since the oven creates a lot of magic in making that crisped up skin and juicy meat.
-I have suggestions to further jazz it up, but it totally isn't necessary.
+These are the best baked chicken thighs because you can count the ingredients on one hand, yet they’re loaded with flavor and go with any side dish.
+You don’t need much to season chicken since the oven creates a lot of magic in making that crisped up skin and juicy meat.

 One of the benefits of making crispy chicken thighs in the oven is that they're pretty difficult to overcook.
 This is definitely not the case with chicken breasts!
 They also tend to be more flavorful and reheat better without drying out, so that's another win.
 It's the ideal chicken recipe for beginners or busy families looking for a budget-friendly dinner.